 Dick Wilson began working with Opal’s Dream Foundation in 2013 in an advisory role.
-His expertise and knowledge of charitable organizations - gained through a lifetime of service - has helped to grow Opal’s Dream Foundation.
+His expertise and knowledge of charitable organizations - gained through a lifetime of service (and founding 18 nonprofits) - has helped to grow Opal’s Dream Foundation.
 Dick officially joined the board in 2015, and continues to offer his strategic vision to the organization.
 Dick is former Senior Vice President of Wealth Management for the Trident Group at Morgan Stanley in Louisville.

 The child of a military family, Jeff moved to Kentucky in 1970, and has been an entrepreneur and business owner for over 36 years.
 Jeff is a member of St. Anthony's Anglican Church, where he serves as a member of the church Vestry.
 Jeff has been an active supporter of Opal’s for years, and joined our board in 2018.
 Since joining, Jeff has become an integral member of our team, acting as Co-Chair of our Golf Scramble, visiting facilities, and working directly with seniors.